artokun/spice-traders-cli/README.md

 # spice-traders-cli
-## A CLI client for the Spice Traders MMORPG
+## A CLI client for the SpiceTraders MMORPG

 Install the CLI globally with
 `npm install -g spice-traders-cli`